samansmink/CustomMapService/README.md

 - enable plugin

 ## How it works?
 It simply replaces the existing OSM initialization.
-Note that during question creation you wil not be shown this option, but instead the OSM by MapBox option should be selected for compatibility with this plugin.
+Note that during question creation you wil not be shown this plugin as an option, but instead the OSM by MapBox option should be selected.

 ## Licence
 Plugin is licenced under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).